the-mentor/PowershellOnLinux.com-Website/Markdown_Content/Favorite_Modules.md

 Install-Module VMware.PowerCLI
 ```

+---
 #### FreeNas

 ##### Description
 If you want to manage FreeNAS/TrueNAS servers from PowerShell on Linux/Mac/Windows this is the module for you.
-This module uses the FreeNas and TrueNas Rest v1.0 API
+This module uses the FreeNas and TrueNas Rest v1.0 API.
 You can find more information in this [Blog Post](https://jm2k69.github.io/2019-03-18-PowerShell-Module-for-FreeNas-and-TrueNas/)

 [GitHub](https://github.com/JM2K69/FreeNas)